nju-websoft/LSSG/README.md

 LSSG implements a multi-tier proximity graph for label-filtering approximate nearest neighbor search (LFANNS).
 It unifies the three canonical label filters — **equality**, **containment**, and **overlap** — in a single index by interpreting label-set relations through label-set distance (Jaccard distance).
 Edges are stratified into tiers with nested similarity bounds; the bottom tier is label-agnostic for global navigability, while upper tiers connect increasingly similar label sets and preserve equality exactly at the top tier.
 Search performs tier-ordered in-filtering beam search, escalating to stricter tiers to escape local minima in selective regions.

 The accompanying executables and Bash files under `example/` are benchmark helpers.
-The public tree does not install a separate library binary.

 Key contributions: